Predestination and Free Will

 The Holy Spirit is our invitation

-If he is living in our heart, we will be saved
+If He is living in our heart, we will be saved

-If we receive him, once he has been revealed to us, he will live in our heart
+If we receive Him, once he has been revealed to us, he will live in our heart

-we cannot lose him, but we can ask him to leave
+We cannot lose him, but we can ask Him to leave

-nothing can snatch us out of his hand
+Nothing can snatch us out of His hand

-Just as with the host, God says "you did not choose me, but I chose you"
+Just as with the host, God says "you did not choose Me, but I chose you"

-This does not mean that we do not choose to receive him, but that we could not choose him if he didn't choose us first
+but that we could not choose to come to Him if He didn't choose to invite us first

 In this example, the host took the initiative and sent people out to deliver the invitations

-For us to come to God, he must first open our eyes and ear and give us understanding
+For us to come to God, He must first open our eyes and ear and give us understanding

 Home Page Contents Change Language and Version Articles - Index Terminology - overview - summary Become a Christian Bible Studies - Index Keys of the Kindom - Doctrines Help using this site Messages - Index What happens at conversion About this site